OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/18 January 2003.md

 - **Game Theory** is cited as a tool used by the control system, but it can fail if the data is disrupted.
 - Only uncorruptible leadership, like a hypothetical stronger **JFK**, could potentially shift things.
 - **North Korea's** leadership is portrayed as a **mirror image** of Bush, highlighting global absurdity.
+- Advertising and increasing site traffic can be done in an **STO** way.
+- The war is a distraction and fear tactic.
+- The media is described as controlled by **Zionist Jews** pursuing an agenda that leads to their own destruction due to hubris.
+- The Achilles heel of **STS** is **Wishful Thinking**, which will result in a **big miscalculation** revealing the “Man behind the curtain.”

 ---

 ## Esoteric Work & Personal Development